What is a Lis Pendens

 Lis Pendens is a formal notice recorded with the local county recorder that puts the world on notice that there is pending legal action regarding a specific piece of real property.
 The lis pendens is filed with the clerk of the court and then filed with the proper Arizona county recorder.
 It must be filed subsequent to the beginning of a lawsuit surrounding the property in question.

 In order to record a lis pendens there must be an ongoing lawsuit.
-A lis pendens literally means a “Notice of Pending Action.”
+A lis pendens, is Latin for “pending lawsuit.”
 In other words, it is a notice to the world that there is a lawsuit regarding title to that real estate.
 A lis pendens is not a lien and it cannot stop someone from selling or getting a loan secured by real property.
 However, it usually does effectively deter others from buying, selling or borrowing money because it means the ownership rights to that property are in question.

-What is the purpose of filing a Lis Pendens?
+What is the Purpose of a Lis Pendens?

 A lis pendens provides notice of a claim involving specific real estate to potential buyer, lender, and the general public.
 It will basically freeze an Arizona property so that it cannot be sold or refinanced.